 The Master Fund invests in a diversified portfolio of fully collateralized reinsurance-linked contracts and other investments carrying exposures to insured catastrophe event risks.
 The Master Fund predominantly invests in fully collateralized reinsurance-linked contracts through preference shares issued by Blue Water Re Ltd. ("Blue Water Re") which is an exempted company incorporated in Bermuda licensed and regulated by the Bermuda Monetary Authority as a special purpose insurer.
 The Master Fund's investment in other reinsurance-linked investments carrying exposure to insured catastrophe event risks such as industry loss warranties, 144A rated catastrophe bonds and other insurance-linked instruments may be made directly by the Master Fund or indirectly via Blue Water Re.

-Partnership with Endurance offers a number of advantages including:
+Partnership with Sompo International offers a number of advantages including:

 - Underwriting expertise across a wide range of products with a proven, sophisticated approach to risk selection;